About My Therapy Approach

 RESEARCH & PUBLICATIONS

-Consistent with my clinical focus, in my academic research I study the role of intimate or close relationships in how people regulate emotions in healthy or unhealthy ways, and how therapy and clinical intervention can help.
+Consistent with my clinical focus, in my academic research I study the role of intimate relationships in how people regulate emotions in healthy or unhealthy ways, and how therapy and clinical intervention can help.

 A few selected and representative publications: